TheKevinWang/Nuwa/README.md

 Nuwa is a Windows PowerShell 5.1 agent for
 Mythic v3.4, designed for evasion through simplicity and rapid iteration.
-It emits a minimal payload with a pluggable codec system designed to make custom encodings easy to add.
+It supports a minimal payload with a pluggable codec system designed to make custom encodings easy to add.
 The DiscordX (`discordx`) C2 profile also supports encryption and custom encoding of the routing envelope.